EEGsig: an open-source machine learning-based toolbox for EEG signal processing: EXPERIMENTAL RESULTS

-To evaluate the effectiveness of our EEGsig, we consider a dataset.
-Open access free website of BCI laboratory of Colorado State University provides EEG data with five kinds of mental tasks as shown in Table 1\cite{Keirn}.
+To evaluate the effectiveness of our designed EEGsig, we use a dataset provided by the Colorado State University's BCI laboratory\cite{30}.
+As shown in Table 1, this open-access free website provides EEG data with five different types of mental tasks.
 Each signal consists of 7 rows and 2500 columns.
-Data is recorded for 7 subjects in 5 mental tasks.
-The 7 rows correspond to channels c3, c4, p3, p4, o1, o2, and EOG.
-Across columns are samples taken at 250 Hz for 10 seconds, for 2500 samples.
-Figure 2 shows the diagram of a part of the signal.
-To demonstrate EEGsig performance, we used the dataset of BCI laboratory of Colorado State University.
+Data is collected for seven subjects across five mental tasks.
+Channels c3, c4, p3, p4, o1, o2, and EOG are represented by these seven rows.
+2500 samples were stored across the columns at a rate of 250 Hz for ten seconds.
+Fig. 2 shows the diagram of a part of the signal.